pvcraven/2017_web_security/source/xss/xss.rst

 * There are two different types of XSS attacks, stored and reflective

-* Stored xss is "stored", or imbeded, on the website itself and steals data everytime the website is visited. [xss-prevention]_ It is also know as "persistant XSS", and can be the more dangerous of the two types. [xss-attacks]_
+* Stored xss is "stored", or imbedded, on the website itself and steals data every time the website is visited. [xss-prevention]_ It is also known as "persistent XSS", and can be the more dangerous of the two types. [xss-attacks]_

 * Reflective xss is stored in a link embedded in the website that the user has to